Essential Scissor Lift Safety Tips

 While the scissor lift is undeniably one of the safest ways to work on projects at height, there are a lot of potential hazards associated with using it incorrectly.
 Over a one-year period, the Occupational Safety and Health Administration evaluated ten preventable fatalities and over 20 preventable injuries resulting from a scissor lift incident and found that most of these accidents fell into three categories: fall protection, stabilization, and positioning.
 By brushing up on a few basic rules and regulations, any worksite manager can rest easy knowing their crew is safe from preventable harm when using a scissor lift.

 How to Safely Use a Scissor Lift

 Most of the work involved in making sure you and your crew are safe while using a scissor lift happens long before anyone steps foot onto the equipment.
 Scissor lift safety preparation falls into four key categories:

 It’s impossible to operate a scissor lift safely unless the surrounding area is secure.
 Assess the worksite beforehand and identify all possible hazards, like nearby power lines or uneven ground.
 If the physical features of your worksite make it impossible to safely position or stabilize your scissor lift, you may need to work with the site manager to make adjustments.

 Like all heavy machinery, a scissor lift comes equipped with an emergency stop button that will shut down all functions immediately in case of an emergency.
 However, it’s important to regularly test this and any other emergency controls to make sure all systems are functioning correctly and will operate properly in an emergency.

 Though there’s no formal certification necessary to operate a scissor lift, OSHA standards dictate that employers must provide workers with training and necessary personal protective equipment before operating or performing work with it.
-As a manager, offering regular opportunities to brush up on basic training is a good way to ensure your entire crew remains safe on and around the scissor lift.
+As a manager, offering regular opportunities to brush up on basic training is a good way to ensure your entire crew remains safe on and around the scissor lift, like how to get on the platform using the three points of contact method.